An Avaz Megaphone Feature

 Student & Writer

-Aditi Sowmyanarayan is a sixteen year old who uses Avaz, a text to speech app, to communicate.
+Aditi Sowmyanarayan is an eighteen year old who uses Avaz, a text to speech app, to communicate.
 She goes to Ishanya India Foundation, a special school in Bengaluru.
 Aditi is an avid blogger and an aspiring writer.
 She blogs on www.smallstepbigthought.blogspot.com

 She can be reached on Instagram at writeaditi and on her Facebook page : small step big thought